f5devcentral/bigip_automation_examples/bigip/bigip_next/ltm/migrate-ltm-request/Readme.md

 ## 4. Test Migrated Routing Policy

-Send the first request to the production environement of the migrated application:
+Send the first request to the production environment of the migrated application:

 ```bash
 curl -X GET http://10.1.10.171/node-server